 Running on Gel

-ASICS is known for its innovation in gel technology, which is a feature in almost every one of their shoes.
+ASICS is known for its innovation in gel technology, which is a feature in almost every one of their shoes (the GEL-NIMBUS AND GEL-KAYANO have it right in their name).
 Depending on the shoe, you can find pockets of gel in the forefoot and the heel that help absorb the shock and provide a smooth ride.